JakenW/Photo-Web-App/templates/readme.txt

 -Added test3.html (changes: color, MOST UPDATED INDEX) -Added album directory: albums.html
 -Added a mock idea of what the album page will look like: albumpage.html

+11/27/2022:
+-Added a placeholder page which just tells the user that the album was successfully created (albcreatetest.html) -Added a placeholder form for getphotos (getphotos.html) to test functioanlity